pandas-dev/pandas/doc/source/visualization.rst

 information (e.g., in an externally created ``twinx``), you can choose to suppress this behavior for alignment purposes.

-Here is the default behavior, notice how the x-axis tick labelling is performed:
+Here is the default behavior, notice how the x-axis tick labeling is performed:

 .. ipython:: python